 Last year, Wagner Meters wrote about 24 tools professional installers find essential on a hardwood floor job site.
 Now, we’re bringing you eight more essential tools that will help make any job easier and more efficient.

 Floor buffers are used for removing sealants on subfloors.
 Sealant removal is especially important when gluing floors directly to concrete because some sealants may react negatively with new adhesives, causing a bonding problem.

 Buffers also are useful when gluing over waxed Terrazzo surfaces since this waxy residue must be removed.
 In addition, when concrete contains a significant amount of paint overspray, flooring buffers work more quickly than hand-scraping the area.

 To ensure conditions are being properly maintained for the wood, Wagner Meters offers installers the TH-200 Thermo-Hygrometer.
-This pen-style digital device displays temperature (both Fahrenheit and Celsius), relative humidity, and dew point temperature.
+This pen-style digital device displays temperature (both Fahrenheit and Celsius), RH, and dew point temperature.
 Easily carried in a shirt pocket and with 3-button controls, the TH-200 is simple to operate.

 While not often used, a concrete grinder is great when facing a slab that may be out of tolerance for a successful installation.
 One of the leading causes of problems with direct glue-down to concrete is a failure to address subfloors that are not flat and need correction.

 Considering that dry grinding can be a messy job unless a vacuum attachment is used, installers may want to use a large commercial grinder when the slab is excessively out of level.
 It can get the work accomplished much quicker than a small hand-held grinder.

 Larger grinders are also useful for removing tile thin set or if there’s an excessive amount of adhesive on the subfloor from a previous installation.
 The smaller grinding tools come in handy for removing paint overspray that can create bonding problems when glue-down floors and adhesives are used.